 In Ghana, Feb 14 is celebrated as the “National Chocolate Day.”
 It is a step that the Ghana government took in 2007 to increase tourism in the country.
 Ghana is among the largest cocoa producing countries in the world.
 On Feb 14, one can attend performances, music events, and restaurants have themed menus for the special day.

 Like any other country, Bulgaria celebrates Valentine’s Day in its own style.
-On 14 February, San Trifon Zaresan is celebrated in Bulgaria, which means “day of winemakers”.
+On 14 February, San Trifon Zartan is celebrated in Bulgaria, which means “day of winemakers”.
 Young and old couples celebrate their love with a glass of wonderful local wine.

 In Wales, Valentine’s Day is celebrated in the most unique way.
 The country celebrates its day of love on Jan 25, which is called the “day of San Dwynwen.”
 On the day, lovers exchange unique and beautifully handcrafted wooden spoons to each other.
-This tradition is being practised since the 16th century.
+This tradition is being practiced since the 16th century.

 The day of love in Valencia of Spain falls on 9th Oct.
 This is known as the feast of Saint Dionysus.
 The festival is celebrated in most of the parts of Spain by making ‘macadora’, a marzipan figurine.
 The figurines are made by men to gift to their female companions.
 One can also witness colourful parades on the streets of the villages of Spain.